 Many possible accidents can occur in ports, from slips, trips, and falls to toxic chemical exposure.
 One of the biggest risks that lead to the most severe consequences is that a large piece of equipment or cargo will strike and injure or kill a worker.

-Cranes of various sizes are used to lift cargo and move it on and off ships, and if something goes wrong, the crane or its load can hit someone.
-Cranes have been known to collapse and injure or kill workers, while dropped cargo is also not uncommon.
+Cranes of various sizes lift cargo and move it on and off ships.
+If something goes wrong, the crane or its load can hit someone.
+Cranes have been known to collapse and injure or kill workers, and dropped cargo can also cause severe injuries and fatalities.

-Accidents like these are expected in a work environment with so many different moving pieces, from cranes and trucks to the ships themselves and even the water.
+Accidents like these are expected in a work environment with many different moving pieces, from cranes and trucks to ships and even the water.

 Port and shipping line employers should take all reasonable precautions to prevent accidents.
 They are responsible for ensuring workers are trained, equipment is maintained, and cargo is secured correctly.